Simplify Project Controlling with the KISS Principle in MOCO

 3. The Project Report – Metrics in Context

-An impactful report doesn't have to be complicated.
+An effective report doesn't have to be complicated.

-One of the most meaningful reports is the project report – because it combines planning, performance, finances, and profitability in a compact overview.
-Instead of isolated metrics, you get a well-founded overall view of the entire project – including progress, budget utilization, and profitability.
+One of the most insightful reports is the project report – because it combines planning, performance, finances, and profitability in a compact overview.
+Instead of isolated metrics, you get a well-founded overall view of the entire project – including progress, budget utilization, and economic viability.

 The project report shows you:

-Whether hours worked, additional services recorded, or progress against the schedule – here you can see how far the project is and how much budget is still available.
+Whether hours worked, additional services recorded, or progress against the schedule – here it becomes visible how far the project is and how much budget is still available.

 Costs and revenues are compared – internally and clearly separated from the client's view.
 This way, you can see if the project is economically viable for your company.

-Whether by performance, employees, or month – you can track exactly how working time is distributed in the project.
+Whether by performance, employee, or month – you can precisely track how working time is distributed in the project.

-A restricted project report can be shared directly with the client if desired – for transparent collaboration without tedious reporting effort.
+A restricted project report can be shared directly with the client if desired – for transparent collaboration without annoying reporting effort.

 ➡️ This way, you not only keep an overview – but also recognize early where you need to intervene.